Hongkong Land's Yorkville - The Ring

 A 48m-tall dome crowns the top of the large-scale botanical garden, sheltering open-style shopfronts knitted into multi-level terraces of greenery.
 Through sightline considerations and meticulous spatial planning, the botanical garden landscape visually extends and reaches beyond.
 Above the main entrance in the southeast, Through the movement of floorslab, the sightlines of the double-storey green retail space and the botanical garden echoes from within, while the vast curtain walls showcase the nature design theme, inviting traffic from the outside.

 Another significant feature of the design is the innovative modular design of the facade through parametric modelling.
 Different materials were used to illustrate the abstract theme inspired by the poetic scenery of “wind”, “woods” and “clouds”.
 Curvatures of the ceramic tiles mimic the breeze of the wind, while the texture of aluminium panels subtly hints various elements from the mountains.
 Moreover, the use of LED lighting adds glamour and magnificence, animating and breathing life into the facade.

 PHA possesses strong sensitivities and solid capabilities to attend to the growing needs for commercial centres to offer unique and comprehensive retail experience to their diverse customers.
 Hongkong Land’s Yorkville - The Ring in Chongqing is a true masterpiece as well as a manifesto of PHA’s scenario-based experiential design capabilities and its role as a visionary leader, spearheading the future of urban and commercial developments.
-The Ring is due to complete for operation by late 2020.
+The Ring opened in 2021.